ritave/Lunyr-Recuitment/README.md

   * Made a struct holding all the information concerning the shareholder
   * Seperated `withdraw()` into `withdraw()` and `withdrawInvestments()`
 15. Default function destroys previous shares of the owner, instead of adding to them
+16. Default function also does too much work and most of the time might run out of gas
+  * I've removed the `dispense()` function, it's role now does the default function
+  * I've added a `invest()` function for the shareholders

 Cheers 🍸 from Olaf Tomalka <olaf@tomalka.me>